catbree/leunghoicheng.com/src/entries/case-study-greenview-portal.md

 ### 6. Product specification
 With the design finalized, we moved into the specification phase.
 We compiled a comprehensive product requirement document that consolidated all insights and decisions.
 This document guided the development team through drafting JIRA tickets with clear acceptance criteria.
 It also included detailed product specification screens to ensure clarity on what needed to be built.

-Here’s a look at the final result in action:
 <video controls>
   <source src="../assets/entryAssets/greenview-portal-8.mp4" type="video/mp4">
   Your browser does not support the video tag.
 </video>
 *Video of how it actually works in action*

 ### Other features